algosup/2023-2024-project-5-flutter-team-8/documents/technical_specification/technical_specification.md

 - [freezed](https://pub.dev/packages/freezed): a code generator for data-classes/unions/pattern-matching/cloning.
 - [go_router](https://pub.dev/packages/go_router): a declarative routing package for Flutter that uses the Router API to provide a convenient, url-based API for navigating between different screens.
 You can define URL patterns, navigate using a URL, handle deep links, and a number of other navigation-related scenarios.

-The Project would be held on GitHub for better development and sharing in the project team. \The IDE IDE used for this project would be VSCode.
+The Project would be held on GitHub for better development and sharing in the project team.
+The IDE used for this project would be VSCode.
 To simulate the back-end, it is recommended to use [PocketBase](https://pocketbase.io/).

 ## IV.
 Application Architecture